Cookie Consent by Free Privacy Policy Generator Security & Encryption in Distributed Cache - NCache

 Security and Encryption in NCache

-1. Secured SSL/TLS Connections
+1. Secured Connections to Cache via TLS

 2. Data Encryption by Cache Client

-3. Cache Security: Authentication and Authorization
+3. Authentication and Authorization

 NCache Data Encyption Feature

-Secured Connections to Cache via SSL/TLS
+Secured Connections to Cache via TLS

 Data Encryption by Cache Client

-If your application deals with confidential and sensitive data that you want to secure and you're using an in-memory distributed cache, you need to ensure that your distributed cache protects this sensitive data from unwanted access through encryption.
+If your application deals with confidential and sensitive data that you want to secure, and you're using an in-memory distributed cache, you need to ensure that your distributed cache protects this sensitive data from unwanted access through encryption.

 NCache provides a rich set of encryption algorithms you can choose from: